mozilla/grunt-i18n-abide/README.md

 If `false` the JS files won't be created alongside the json.
 If you don't need the js e.g. you're not producing a client-side app that uses the JS then set this to `false`.

+#### options.jsVar
+Type: `String`
+Default value: `json_locale_data`

+Allows you to override the JS var used in the JS output.
+The var is added to the window object.
+So by default you'll end up with window.json_locale_data.
+This value is crudely validated to help ensure you don't use a reserved word or an invalid property name.

 #### options.localeDir
 Type: `String`
 Default value: `locale`